-- Adjust Security Level: Change the security level of each field.
+- Sensitivity level adjustment: Change the sensitivity level of each field.
 For more information, see Adjust field security levels.

 - Code Generator: Generate code in various formats.

-- Index: displays Index Name, Index Type, Included Columns, remarks for each index.
+- Index: displays the name, type, included columns, and remarks for each index.

-- Row-level control: displays the information about Control field.
-To view Control value details, click Details in the Actions column.
+- Row-level control: displays the information about control fields.
+To view the details of a control field, click Details in the Actions column.